Bafta: Noel Clarke allegations treated with seriousness, care and proper process | Press and Journal

 “It was always very clear what our intentions would be.

-Bafta added it put in place an “independent, appropriately qualified person” with whom the victims could discuss the issues.
+Bafta added it put in place an “independent, appropriately qualified person” with whom alleged victims could discuss the issues.

 “Had we been in receipt of this, we would never have presented the award to Noel Clarke.”